Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Method

-To solve this stochastic problem, we base our algorithm on Open-Loop MCTS \cite{ori-open-loop,open-loop}, a variant of MCTS where each tree node $s^{tr}_i=(a_0, ...,a_i)$ represents the sequence of (dialog) actions to reach a dialog turn $i$.
-Instead of using system/user utterances to represent a tree node, this design forces an algorithm to (re)generate the corresponding system and user utterances when traversing the tree (see \Cref{fig:PDP-Zero}).
-Over time, a tree node $s^{{tr}}$ stores statistics derived from executing the sequence of dialogue actions (DA) \emph{without} relying on some specific instance of user/system utterances, which could cause errors to propagate into future simulations. \framework is detailed in \Cref{fig:PDP-Zero} and \Cref{sec:More details on PDP-Zero}.
+To solve this stochastic problem, we base our algorithm on Open-Loop MCTS \cite{ori-open-loop,open-loop}, a variant of MCTS where each tree node $s^{tr}_i=(a_0, ...,a_i)$ represents the sequence of dialogue \emph{actions} to reach a dialogue turn $i$.
+Instead of using system/user utterances to represent a tree node, this design forces an algorithm to (re)generate the corresponding system and user utterances when traversing the tree (see \Cref{fig:GDP-Zero}).
+Over time, a tree node $s^{{tr}}$ stores statistics derived from executing the sequence of dialogue actions (DA) \emph{without} relying on some specific instance of user/system utterances, which could cause errors to propagate into future simulations.
+Given a dialogue state $s_0$, \framework searches for the next best action by iteratively performing action \textbf{selection}, search tree \textbf{expansion}, action \textbf{evaluation}, and \textbf{backpropagation} to update tree statistics.
+After $n$ iterations, \framework outputs a \textbf{prediction} for the next best action for $s_0$. \framework is detailed in \Cref{fig:GDP-Zero} and \Cref{sec:More details on GDP-Zero}.
 Below we describe each stage of the algorithm.

 \paragraph{Selection} Given a tree state $s^{tr}$, the action $a^{*}$ with the highest Predictor Upper Confidence Tree Bound (PUCT) \cite{alphago-zero, puct} is selected to traverse the tree: